HobnobMancer/cazy_webscraper/README.md

 `--force` - Force writing in existing cache directory.

-``--genbank_accessions`` - Path to text file containing a list of GenBank accessions to retrieve protein data for.
+`--genbank_accessions` - Path to text file containing a list of GenBank accessions to retrieve protein data for.
 A unique accession per line.

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

+`--kingdoms` - List of taxonomic kingdoms to restrict the scrape to.
+Default: None, filter is not applied.

 `--log`, `-l` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).